ErwannCnl/genemind/README.md

 source .venv/bin/activate
 ```
 ### Getting Gemini API key
+Genemind uses Gemini 2.5 as LLM.
+You need an API key to connect to the LLM hosted by Google.
 Google offer the possibility to use its Gemini models for free within a certain quota.
 To consult the quota see [here](https://ai.google.dev/gemini-api/docs/rate-limits).

 In order to use the Gemini API, however, you need to get an API key.
 To get the API key, you need to go to [Google AI Studio](https://ai.google.dev/aistudio) and click the "Get API key"